SamNal2008/SamNal2008/README.md

 - 👋 Hi, I’m @SamNal2008
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning SolidJs
+- 🌱 I’m currently learning ReactNative
 - 💞️ I’m looking to collaborate on everything new
 - 📫 How to reach me : [On my linkedin page](https://www.linkedin.com/in/samy-nalbandian/)